Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 Doberman vs German Shepherd Exercise

 The Doberman is a born athlete.
-These large, energetic dogs require a lot of exercise to stay healthy and happy.
+These large, energetic dogs need a lot of exercise to stay healthy and happy.

-Likewise, the German Shepherd is very active and athletic and requires lots of exercise to be physically and mentally fit.
+Likewise, the German Shepherd is very active and athletic.
+This breed also needs lots of exercise to be physically and mentally fit.

 The German Shepherd will need at least two hours of daily exercise to ensure they don’t become frustrated and develop undesirable behaviors.